notjitin-1994/smartslate-polaris/docs/README.md

-# SmartSlate Documentation
+# Smartslate Documentation

-Welcome to the SmartSlate project documentation.
+Welcome to the Smartslate project documentation.
 This comprehensive guide covers all aspects of the project, from setup and development to deployment and maintenance.

 ## 📚 Documentation Index